leviens/Real-time-human-gesture-recognition-system/README.md

 # Real-time-human-gesture-recognition-system
 This project is a python based webcam integrated system to recognise some human gestures, created to work in real time.
-It makes use of a mediapipe model to extract hand landmarkers and then classifies the gestures in real time using a neural network architecture.
+It makes use of a Mediapipe model to extract hand landmarkers and then classifies the gestures in real time using a neural network architecture.
-The model uses the keras framework and has been trained from scratch.
+The model makes use of the Keras framework and has been trained from scratch.

 ## Installation:
 1. Download python 3 (a version between 3.7 and 3.12 to be able to run mediapipe, confirmed to work on 3.12.4).